nardhar/mini-mvcs/README.md

 - The **Service** layer holds all the functionality that compounds the core of the application otherwise known as the Bussiness Layer, making it highly reusable for controllers and services themselves.
 - And last, it helps my code to be really functional, short and simple.

+Another consideration is to have the minimum dependencies required to run a common REST app and be as functional as it can (avoid async/await).

-If you think that your app does not need such complexity or maybe it would overload your application, then this mini-framework it's not for you.
+If you think that your app does not need such complexity or maybe it would overload your application, then this mini-framework is not for you.

 ## Installation